 5. Find the Meeting Room

 Lastly, as part of your visitor management strategies, don't forget to make sure your visitors won't be wandering around your building, looking for their meeting room.
-Either you choose to put very clear signs in your buildings, or use a visiter management tool for way finding.
+Either you choose to put very clear signs in your buildings, or use an indoor wayfinding solution.

 Meeting room wayfinding